Esther Cooper Jackson: Early life and career

 Jackson was born on August 21, 1917, in Arlington, Virginia, to George Posea Cooper and Esther Georgia Irving Cooper, who served as president of the Arlington branch of the NAACP.
 She attended segregated schools as a child.
 She earned a bachelor's degree at Oberlin College in 1938 and a master's degree in sociology from Fisk University in 1940.
 Her 1940 thesis was "The Negro Woman Domestic Worker in Relation to Trade Unionism".
 Upon graduation, she received a Rosenwald Fellowship to support a study on the attitudes of black youth toward World War II.
 She had been planning to conduct the study as part of her studies for a Ph.D. in sociology at the University of Chicago.

 Of her upbringing and family, Jackson recounted:

 Our parents always told us that if we got the grades, and passed the tests, that they would make sure that we would go to any college of our choice.
 So, they didn't go in for a lot of expensive furniture or anything else—we had lots of books, and at home reading of poetry, we had the Harvard Classics and all that.
 Their values were passed on to us.

 In 1945 she was a delegate to the World Youth Congress in London and served as the chairman of the American Subcommittee on Problems of Dependent Peoples.

 After graduate school, Jackson became a member of the staff of the Voting Project in Birmingham, Alabama, for the Southern Negro Youth Congress (SNYC).
 While working with SNYC she met her future husband James E. Jackson, a Marxist theoretician who would work as a labor organizer and an official in the Communist Party USA.
 In a 2004 interview, she explained that her husband and the SNYC had in 1937 helped tobacco workers in Virginia successfully agitate for an eight-hour day and pay increases.
 The tobacco workers held the first strike in Virginia since 1905, and their gains, according to C. Alvin Hughes, "helped SNYC earn a following among the black working class in the South".

 Originally intending only to stay for one summer, Jackson remained in Alabama for seven years, engaged in the struggle to bring down Jim Crow segregation.
-For seven years as a prominent leader of SNYC, Esther Cooper Jackson worked with her husband, Louis and Dorothy Burnham, Ed Strong, Sallye and Frank Davis—parents of the Davis sisters, Angela and Fania—and numerous others, conducting many campaigns promoting the rights of blacks and poor whites.
-SNYC's agitation for the integration of the public transportation systems important in preparation for the struggles later on in the 1950s and 1960s.
+As a prominent leader of SNYC, Esther Cooper Jackson worked with her husband, Louis and Dorothy Burnham, Ed Strong, Sallye and Frank Davis—parents of the Davis sisters, Angela and Fania—and numerous others, conducting many campaigns promoting the rights of blacks and poor whites.
+SNYC's agitation for the integration of the public transportation systems was important in preparation for the struggles later on in the 1950s and 1960s.